fucora/cdp4j/README.md

 Headless Mode
 -------------
-cdp4j can be run in "headless" mode using with __--headless__ argument.
+cdp4j can be run in "headless" mode using with `Options.headles(boolean)` option.

 ### Install Chrome on Debian/Ubuntu